Exclusive: Thyssenkrupp opens books in sale of plant-building unit

 Jennifer Cooper, who has held various M&A positions at Thyssenkrupp since 2001, will succeed Dinstuhl as the group’s head of mergers and acquisitions, according to an internal memo seen by Reuters on Friday.

-"We're keeping all options open, including a full sale or the divestment of parts," Dinstuhl said.
-Plant Technology covers the mining, cement and construction industries, and competes with Sweden's Sandvik SAND.ST and Denmark's FlSmidth FLS.CO.
+“We’re keeping all options open, including a full sale or the divestment of parts,” Dinstuhl said.
+Plant Technology covers the mining, cement and construction industries, and competes with Sweden’s Sandvik and Denmark’s FlSmidth.

-Dinstuhl said the group has also received expressions of interest for its Italian stainless steel unit AST, a sales process run with the help of JP Morgan JPM.N.
+Dinstuhl said the group has also received expressions of interest for its Italian stainless steel unit AST, a sales process run with the help of JP Morgan.

-Deutsche Bank has said AST, Europe's No.4 stainless steelmaker after Finland's Outokumpu OUT1V.HE, Luxembourg-based Aperam APAM.AS and Spain's Acerinox ACX.MC, could fetch 300-600 million euros and draw interest from Italian peers and private equity firms.
+Deutsche Bank has said AST, Europe’s No.4 stainless steelmaker after Finland’s Outokumpu, Luxembourg-based Aperam and Spain’s Acerinox, could fetch 300-600 million euros and draw interest from Italian peers and private equity firms.

 Dinstuhl said M&A activity was brisk, adding the first transactions were possible in the current fiscal year running until September.